usethesource/rascal-website/courses/GettingStarted/MavenPlugin/CompileMojo/CompileMojo.md

     - "rascal:compile"
 ---

+#### Synopsis

+Basic project configuration for Rascal projects, checking, compilation and running.

+#### Decription

+The `compile` mojo calls the Rascal static checker and compiler on the source code in a Rascal project.
+Also it uses information from the libraries the current project depends on (including the standard library).
+The configuration here is also the core of the configuration for the other maven plugins.

 All Rascal projects are assumed to be configured via a Maven `pom.xml` file.
 To use the Rascal compiler via the `mvn rascal:compile` goal:
 1. The Rascal compiler is made available to the project via adding a proper `<plugin>` tag for the `rascal-maven-plugin`.
 1. Dependencies on other Rascal or JVM-based projects are declared in with `<dependency>` tags.